arewadataScience/30-Days-of-Python/readme.md

 ## Welcome

 **Congratulations** for deciding to participate in a _30 days of Python_ programming challenge .
-In this challenge you will learn everything you need to be a python programmer and the whole concept of programming.
-In the end of the challenge you will get a _30DaysOfPython_ programming challenge certificate.
+In this challenge you will learn everything you need to be a python programmer, python for data science and the whole concept of programming.
+If you succefully completed the challenge, you will ge a certificate of Python Programmer from Arewa Data Science Academy.

-If you would like to actively engage in the challenge, you may join the [30DaysOfPython challenge](https://t.me/ThirtyDaysOfPython) telegram group.

 ## Introduction